 - Prize giving will take place outside the Secretary’s caravan/tent as soon as practicable after the close of the Class.

 - If unable to attend the PG in person, you will need to notify the Secretary and nominate someone to collect your prize on your behalf.
 No prizes or rosettes will be awarded after the event.

 - All General Rules as listed will apply to these Classes.

 The Organiser does not insure the rider, your horse, tack, vehicles or equipment.
 You are strongly advised to have in place your own adequate personal accident insurance at all times.
 The venue, or anyone involved in organising the event will not be held responsible for any accident, injury or loss to any person or their property, howsoever it may be caused.

 - Please ensure that all parking directions are complied with for your own safety and for those around you.
-Parking for lorries will be at 10m intervals.
+Parking for lorries will be at 5 – 10m intervals, depending on the type of lorry and horse tying facilities.
 Please show your horse numbers in the lorry window on arrival.

-- Attendees are asked to adhere to their allocated times and then leave the site immediately after completion.
+- Attendees are asked to adhere to their allocated times.
 Failure to comply will result in disqualification and no refund of entry.

 - Please bring your own hand sanitisers where possible, but hand sanitisers will be available on site at the Secretary and toilet area, please ensure that you use them prior to entry.